apiaryio/api-blueprint/Tutorial.md

                 }
 ```

-The next resource in our group allows you to view the detail of a question directly with an ID of a question.
+The next resource in this group allows you to view the detail of a question directly with an ID of a question.

 ```markdown
 ## Question [/questions/{question_id}]